Content

 It might be a better option for you if you usually take your ED medication with or after dinner, since food is less likely to mess with its absorption.

-Avanafil, sold under the brand name Stendra, is a new ED medication with several benefits over other prescription pills:
+Avanafil, sold under the brand name Stendra, is a newer ED medication with several benefits over other prescription pills:

 It works faster.
-Avanafil starts to work in as little as 15 minutes, so you can take it closer to sex than other ED medications.
+Avanafil starts to work in as little as 15 minutes so that you can take it closer to sex than other ED medications.

 Food doesn’t impact its absorption.
-Like vardenafil, you can take avanafil with meals without slowing onset.
+Like vardenafil, you can take avanafil with meals without slowing the onset.

 It has fewer side effects.
 Stendra is less likely to cause side effects than other ED medications.